StatesTitle/ds-blog/pytest_for_data_scientists/pytest_for_data_scientists.md

 # pytest for Data Scientists
+Creating automated tests for software is second nature to great software engineers, and it’s a habit that data scientists should mirror.
+By thoroughly testing code used to develop a model, data scientists can increase model robustness and, as a result, create obsessed customers that stick to our product due to its reliability

-Most tutorials and books on software testing are written for software engineers.
+Most tutorials and books on creating automated software tests are written for software engineers.
 Although there is a ton of useful information in these resources, I find that the examples are often hard to adapt to the problems we face as data scientists.
 As a result, I’ve found that there is much less of a focus on writing well tested software among data scientists.
-This is a shame because writing tests is key to creating maintainable software, something that should be a top priority of every data scientist.
+This is a shame because writing tests is key to creating maintainable software and reliable models that are easy to monitor, something that should be a top priority of every data scientist.

-With that in mind, this post provides an introduction to a popular testing framework, [`pytest`](https://pytest.org/), with an example that will resonate with data scientists.
+With that in mind, this post provides an introduction to a popular testing framework, pytest, with an example that will resonate with data scientists.
 We’ll explore pytest’s intuitive approach to testing through a motivating example for testing data science code.
 We’ll discuss a few ways of structuring a project to support testing.
 We’ll close by introducing pytest’s `parametrize` decorator, an advanced feature that enables writing simple tests for data-intensive code.

-Before we get into the details of how to write tests in pytest, let’s talk a little more about why I think writing tests is so important for data scientists.
+Before we get into the details of how to write tests in pytest, let’s talk a little more about the deeper reasons why I think writing tests is so important for data scientists.
-## Why we need to write tests as data scientists
+## Why tests ensure greater model reliability
 As I mentioned before, writing tests is key to writing maintainable software.
 This is particularly important for data science which follows an iterative research and development process that rotates through the steps of data cleaning, data analysis, feature engineering, and model development.
-Each time through this rotation builds on work that was done in a previous iteration modifying, for example, code that’s used to generate a feature.
+Each time through this rotation builds on work that was done in a previous iteration - modifying, for example, code that’s used to generate a feature.
 How can we be confident that the changes we make don’t unintentionally affect other steps in the pipeline?

 The answer is testing.
-When we’ve written a test that verifies that the code used to generate a feature is correct, we can be confident that when we make changes to the code, we are not changing the behavior of the feature in an unintended way.
-This is not to say that we should never change code because we don’t want to break the test.
-Instead, we should update the test alongside the code, verifying that the changes we make to the code require changes to the tests that we expect.
+When we’ve written a test that verifies that our feature generation code is correct, we can be confident that changes to the code are not changing the behavior of the feature in an unintended way.
+Often, we will make changes that break a test.
+This is okay!
+A test simply captures how a piece of code behaves at a certain time and the behavior of code can change!
+When this happens, we just need to understand why the behavior of the code changed and update the test accordingly.

-With this is mind, let’s take a look at how we can start testing our data science code with pytest!
+With this in mind, let’s take a look at how we can start testing our data science code with pytest!
 ## Prerequisites
 Example code in this post is available in our [`ds-blog`](https://github.com/StatesTitle/ds-blog/) GitHub repo in a directory named [`pytest_for_data_scientists`](https://github.com/StatesTitle/ds-blog/pytest_for_data_scientists).
 This directory contains a ["requirements.txt"](https://github.com/StatesTitle/ds-blog/pytest_for_data_scientists/requirements.txt) that specifies required dependencies.
 See the [`README.md`](https://github.com/StatesTitle/ds-blog/pytest_for_data_scientists/README.md) file for more info.
 ## Developing tests in pytest